Craig-Macomber/caith/README.md

 These commands can be combined.
 For example:

-`10d6 e6 K8 +4` : Roll ten six-sided dice , explode on sixes and keep eight of the highest rolls and add four.
+`10d6 e6 K8 + 4` : Roll ten six-sided dice, explode on sixes and keep eight of the highest rolls and add four.